VyperGroup/specifications-v4/BareServerChanges.md

 ### Deprecating the language field

 The `language` field should no longer be used.
 This is due to the realized possibility of multiple bare servers using the same language.
-The project.respository and project.version fields in the bare meta is sufficient enough for this purpose.
+The other project field in the bare meta are sufficient enough for this purpose.

 ## Bare Security